John Peter Galanis: Early life

-Galanis was born in the Boston, Massachusetts area and grew up on a farm.
+Galanis was born in the Boston, Massachusetts area where his father owned and operated a diner and a tourist motel.
+He went to law school for a year and quit to work on Wall Street.

 Crimes

 1970s

 In 1971, three investors in a company named Armstrong Investors amended a civil complaint in the United States District Court for the Southern District of New York, in the case of Delfino v.
 Armstrong Investors S.A., seeking to recover $13.5 million in damages for the alleged weakening of their investment by fraudulent or negligent conduct of Armstrong, its affiliates and partners, including Everest Management Corporation (the investment manager for Armstrong).
 Galanis was an officer.

 Ultimately, nine criminal actions were brought for violations of the securities laws.
 Galanis was charged with looting the securities and cash of domestic and offshore mutual funds and also charged with engaging in a scheme to defraud domestic and foreign mutual funds, and was sentenced to prison.

 1980s

 On June 8, 1983, Galanis was charged, along with two former Chase Manhattan Bank vice presidents with stealing $9.5 million from Chase through fraudulent loans in 1978 and 1979.
 The case was brought by Manhattan District Attorney, Robert M. Morgenthau.